VCU-CS-Capstone/CS-25-306-CodeRVA-and-UEFN/Status Reports/Status Report Fall Week 06.md

 ## 2) Milestones to be completed next week ##
 - Finish, revise, and submit project proposal
+- Get images of what renovated pumphouse will look like
-- Model pumphouse building layout in UEFN
+- Build basic pumphouse structure in UEFN

 ## 3) Issues, problems or concerns ##